 Top Static Site Generators

 The popularity of Jamstack has given rise to many static generators.
-Let’s take a look at the most popular ones which have great community support and offer good documentation.
+Let’s take a look at the most popular static site builders in 2021.
+These offer great community support as well as good documentation and adoption.

 11ty is a Node.js based static site generator which can compile simple markdown files into HTML or can help you setup a full website with templating languages such as Nunjucks, Liquid, Handlebars, Pug etc. 11ty has extensive support for many templating languages.
 It also offers using static or dynamic data in your static site during build time.
 Many starter projects are available for you to learn from.
 11ty is our current choice of static site generator.